 For those in the property industry, VR offers unprecedented opportunities to explore designs with clients and stakeholders all over the world – before a single brick has been laid.

-What are Virtual Property tours?
+What is a Virtual Property tour?

 A “standard” virtual tour usually consists of several panoramic images, which are edited into a single 360° experience.
 This technology is commonly used for insights into houses, public buildings and business that already exist, to give the public a sneak-peak into these spaces.